 To be clear, CEA supports actions that thoughtfully advance our nation towards a cleaner, more environmentally responsible energy future.
 We believe that responsible policies always consider the needs of consumers while leveraging and supporting the development of state-of-the-art technologies to improve our environmental stewardship, aiding in the continued reductions of all emissions.
-However, well- intentioned but misguided attempts at environmental stewardship will lead to astronomical costs and jeopardize energy resources that are helping our nation reduce harmful emissions.
+In fact, we are seeing emissions reductions through the use of such advanced technologies as renewable natural gas and hydrogen blending.